(Page updated November 2020)

 “Chrysler Grand Voyager SR CRB Passenger Car”.

+Our local cemetery has a sign which seems to be in poor taste – “ENTRY ONLY – NO EXIT”.
 Do you get the impression that public signs and advertisements are now in the hands of people who do not understand basic English, like the bus that is “up to every 30 minutes” – what does that mean?
-The road sign on your right appeared outside our house last January, and you might think that the 6 months of road works would have been finished by July, but it hasn’t even started yet.
+The road sign on your right appeared outside our Yarmouth house one January, and you might think that the 6 months of road works would have been finished by July, but it hadn’t even started.
 Which January did they mean?
-I saw a fascinating poster, the exact wording was…
+I saw a fascinating poster…

 HIXXY STARKEY SCOTT BROWN DOUGAL